vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

 #### Implementation
 ![Sequence Diagram for Add Person to Event](./images/add-event-details/AddPersonToEventSequenceDiagram.png)

-When the `AddEventDetailsCommand` is executed by `LogicManager`.
+* When the `AddEventDetailsCommand` is executed by `LogicManager`.
 The `AddEventDetailsCommand` instance calls the `Model` to get a list of events before making another call to get all person instances to be added to the event.

-`Model#getPersons(personIndexes)` will handle cases where the person index is invalid (less than 0 or more than number of persons)
+* `Model#getPersons(personIndexes)` will handle cases where the person index is invalid (less than 0 or more than number of persons)

-A new `Event` instance, `editedEvent` is created by `Model` and returned to the `AddEventDetailsCommand`. `AddEventDetailsCommand` will then call `Model#setEvent(eventToEdit, editedEvent)`.
+* A new `Event` instance, `editedEvent` is created by `Model` and returned to the `AddEventDetailsCommand`. `AddEventDetailsCommand` will then call `Model#setEvent(eventToEdit, editedEvent)` to update the modified event instance.

-Finally, the `editedEvent` instance is set as the event to be displayed in `Model`.
+* Finally, the `editedEvent` is set as the event to be displayed in `Model`.

 ### Add Vendor to Event Subfeature